If you’ve ever visited Amazon.com, you’re probably familiar with these phrases:

 Record responses in a spreadsheet by moving to the Responses tab, clicking the Google Sheets icon, and setting up a sheet.
 (Test it by submitting answers to the form yourself.)

-2. Create a course (named something like “Private Community Access”), add a single lecture, and embed your Google Form inside the course.
+2. Create a course (named something like “Private Community Access”), add a single lesson, and embed your Google Form inside the course.

-Publish the lecture.
+Publish the lesson.
 You can leave the course unpublished if you don’t want it to appear in your school directory; it won’t affect your ability to later add it as an upselling product.

 3. Now use Zapier to send an email containing all the information students submitted in this form.
 Log in or sign up to Zapier, and click Make a Zap!